 - Using potable water to irrigate outside of new construction without drip or microspray systems

-- Using potable water on street medians
+- Using potable water to irrigate turf on street medians

 - Filling or refilling ornamental lakes or ponds except to sustain existing aquatic life